scjx123/tp/docs/DeveloperGuide.md

 * `PostponeAction#act()` - Postpone the deadline or event task by the chosen parameter.
 * `PostponeAction#prepare()` - Parse user command to suitable parameter for `PostponeAction#act()` function.

-Given below is an example usage scenario and how thecap calculator mechanism behaves at each step.
+Given below is an example usage scenario and how the postpone mechanism behaves at each step.

 Step 1.
 The user executes `postpone [index]` command to postpone the targeted task.
 Command is then parsed by `PostponeAction#prepare()` to be passed as arguments for `PostponeAction#act()`.